As a parent, what is my role, and what can I do to best support my child’s education?

 For more tips on getting ready to go back to school, read Back-to-school: A 4-week plan for a great start.

 COVID-19 has disrupted learning for many students.
-You may be worried that your child has fallen behind academically in the last year and will need extra help to catch up.
-This is expected: Many students will be missing some of the grade-level skills needed due to the changes and challenges of the last year.
+You may be worried that your child has fallen behind academically and will need extra help to catch up.
+This is expected: Many students will be missing some of the grade-level skills needed due to the changes and challenges brought about by the pandemic.

 Support learning at home: Involve your child in meaningful learning opportunities.
-Read together, play learning games together, and continue to use resources like Khan Academy and Wide Open School to help her develop needed skills.
+Read together, play learning games together, and continue to use resources like Khan Academy to help her develop needed skills.

 Stay aware: Communicate with your child and his teacher(s) regularly about his academic progress.

-Seek help if needed: Most children will need to work on missing skills this year.
+Seek help if needed: Most children will need to work on missing skills.
 However, if you notice your child is becoming increasingly frustrated or continuing to struggle, talk to her teachers or other school staff about what additional supports might be available (e.g., tutoring).

 Children who experience extreme stress may not complete their schoolwork and might even refuse to go to school at all, a sign that your child is anxious or is struggling academically or socially.